OS+H Asia 2022

 Association of Process Industry (ASPRI)

-Established in 1997, the Association of Process Industry (“ASPRI”) is a membership-based trade association that represents the interests of >500 companies across Singapore’s Process Industry comprising of petroleum, petrochemical, specialty chemical and pharmaceutical sectors.
+Established in 1997, the Association of Process Industry (“ASPRI”) is a membership-based trade association that represents the interests of more than 500 companies in Singapore’s Process Industry.
+Our membership comprises mainly Engineering Service Providers (ESPs) that support the Process Industry in the areas of plant construction and maintenance.

 Association of Singapore Marine Industries (ASMI)